realsuayip/rest-filters/docs/source/getting-started.rst

      {
          "non_field_errors": [
-             "Following fields are mutually exclusive, you may only provide one of them: \"company.id\", \"company.name\"" ]
+             "The following fields are mutually exclusive, you may only provide one of them: \"company.id\", \"company.name\""
+         ]
      }